-The need for techniques varies among women.
-Like the bell curve, some women – on one end – will not need any techniques.
-Most will benefit from a few, whether in pregnancy and/or during labor.
-And a few women in every group will not receive the benefits of techniques until they visit with one or even more professionals for specific bodywork techniques.
-This article lists the professionals who offer bodywork to pregnant (and sometimes, laboring) women and then gives a brief description of their service.
-Professional help comes from doctors, midwives and alternative practitioners who each have skills to offer a mother seeking a safer fetal position for birth.
+The need for professional help varies among pregnant women.
+Perhaps like a bell curve, some women – on one end – will not need any techniques; Most will benefit from a few, whether in pregnancy and/or during labor; And a few women in every group will need specific professional techniques.
+This article describes the professions pregnant and birthing women might use for fetal position or comfort needs.
+Each have skills to offer a mother seeking a safer fetal position for birth.

 Physicians can monitor fetal position with ultrasound.
 When a baby is discovered to be breech (buttocks or feet first), or transverse (sideways), the physician may offer a “version,” or manually flipping the baby by turning the baby with their hands.
 Posterior babies are not manipulated in this manner because it is not likely to succeed.
 It doesn’t seem that it would easy on the posterior baby either.